james-m-thorne/home/README.md

-# Home Website on RaspberryPi Kubernetes Cluster
+# Home Website on a Linux Kubernetes Cluster

-My overkill website at https://thorne.nz hosted on a RaspberryPi at home.
+My overkill website at https://thorne.nz hosted on a Fedora Linux server at home.
 It is created with:
-- Deployment on Kubernetes with K3s
+- Deployment on Kubernetes with kubeadm.
+Including all cluster networking
+- Postgres Database with a Hasura GraphQL API
-- Monitoring from New Relic
+- Monitoring using New Relic Synthetics and Browser
 - CICD pipeline using GitHub Actions
 - React SPA frontend
-- Terraform to create Route53, ACM, and Cloudfront resources
+- Terraform to create Route53, API Gateway, Lambda, IAM, Cognito, ACM, and Cloudfront resources

 ## Monitoring
 A New Relic dashboard has been set up to monitor the performance of my SPA using: